 If you are adding them after the Teensy has been installed, temporarily remove it so you can get at the solder points which are under the MPU.

-There is another (optional) 8 pin header that can be installed as well and may be used for a different (Nextion) color display at some later date.
+There is another (optional) 8 pin header that can be installed as well and may be used for other controls at some later date.